Fire sale: Baseball

 Another infamous fire sale occurred in 1994.
 The Montreal Expos ended the strike-shortened 1994 season with the best record in the majors.
 But by the start of the following season, many of the team's young stars had either been traded or lost to free agency.
-The Expos never really recovered on or off the field from this, and were forced to move to Washington, D.C. as the Nationals in 2005.
+The Expos never really recovered on or off the field from this, and moved to Washington, D.C., as the Nationals in 2005.

-The Miami Marlins had another controversial fire sale in the 2012-2013 offseason.
-In a massive 12-player trade with the Toronto Blue Jays, they sent away such players as Josh Johnson, José Reyes, and Mark Buehrle.
+The Miami Marlins had another controversial fire sale in the 2012–2013 offseason.
+In a massive, 12-player trade with the Toronto Blue Jays, they sent away such players as Josh Johnson, José Reyes, and Mark Buehrle.

-In the 2017-18 offseason, the Marlins had yet another fire sale.
+In the 2017–18 offseason, the Marlins had yet another fire sale.
 After longtime owner Jeffrey Loria sold the team to a group led by former MLB player Derek Jeter and Bruce Sherman, nearly all of the team's star players, notably Giancarlo Stanton, Christian Yelich, and Marcell Ozuna, were traded to different teams across the major leagues.
-The motive for the team dismantling was primarily to help lessen payroll to pay off the organization's outstanding debt.
-The team's popularity notably declined in 2018 as a result of the fire sale, with the team's attendance falling to the worst in all of baseball.
+The motive for the team dismantling was primarily to help lessen payroll to pay off the organization's outstanding debt, only six years after opening their new stadium, LoanDepot Park.
+The team's popularity notably declined in 2018 as a result of the fire sale, with the team's attendance falling to the lowest in Major League Baseball.

 Another infamous fire sale took place immediately after the 2021-22 MLB lockout, when the Cincinnati Reds traded, refused to sign, or waived most of their star players, including Nick Castellanos, Jesse Winker, and Eugenio Suarez.
 This led to fan protests on social media and at Great American Ball Park, which in turn led to Phil Castellini telling fans "Where are you gonna go?" and "Be careful what you ask for" in an interview with WLW.
 The Reds went on to only win 3 of their first 25 games, and ended up with a record of 62–100, which was only the 2nd time the Reds lost at least 100 games in a season.